Today, you’d be hard-pressed to read a health magazine or step into any gym without hearing something about paleo and ketogenic diets.

 In line with their shared goal of achieving optimal health, both paleo and keto diets encourage the intake of unrefined, healthy fats.

-Both diets recommend moderate-to-liberal amounts of olive and avocado oils, nuts, seeds and fish.
+Both diets also recommend moderate-to-liberal amounts of selected refined oils, such as olive and avocado oils, as well as nuts, seeds and fish.
 These foods are known to benefit heart health because of their poly- and monounsaturated fat content (3).

 Both diets also discourage the use of heavily processed fats, such as trans fats, which are detrimental to health when consumed regularly (3)